Ketchuso/whats-my-movie/README.md

 Want something to watch?
 Well, look no further.
 With “What’s My Movie Tonight?” we solve that problem!

-As soon as you get to our site, we immediately take the stress away from having to search for a movie trailer!
+As soon as you get to our site, we take the stress away from having to search for a movie trailer!

 Two seconds after the page loads, a random movie trailer from our database will automatically begin to play.